lekv/python-setcover/README.md

 --------
  * Read input from a file
  * Computes **all** the solutions for a given input set of subsets
+ * Verifies, that **all** vertices from 1 to MAX are present in the subsets.
+If vertices are missing, they are output in list form inside a warning.

 Usage
 -----